GrahamDumpleton/mod_wsgi/docs/user-guides/quick-installation-guide.rst

 Apache Requirements
 -------------------

-Apache 2.0, 2.2 or 2.4 can be used.

-For Apache 2.0, 2.2 and 2.4, the single threaded 'prefork' or multithreaded 'worker' Apache MPMs can be used.
-For Apache 2.4 the 'event' MPM can also be used.
+Apache 2.4 is required.
+The single threaded 'prefork' or multithreaded 'worker' and 'event' Apache MPMs can be used.

 The version of Apache and its runtime libraries must have been compiled with support for threading.